 WARNING: It is also important to periodically check on the tightness of lug nuts.
-They should he tightened to a torque of 85 ft. pounds on forged aluminum wheels.
+They should he tightened to a torque of 85 ft. pounds on forged aluminum wheels and 90-95 ft. lbs on steel wheels.
 Care should he taken at all times when handling the forged aluminum wheel because of possible damage to its appearance.